PavanReddy28/Boolean-Information-Retrieval/README.md

 # IR-Assignment

-- (Notebook)[Final_Notebook.ipynb] - Final Notebook with all the code.
+- [Notebook](Final_Notebook.ipynb) - Final Notebook with all the code.
 RUN THE QUERIES IN THE NOTEBOOK.
 - Documentation.py - Python File version of the Notebook.

 ## Stopword Removal